friendshipkim/transformer-from-scratch/README.md

         - Feed-forward block
 - **Final classifier**

-In terms of implementation, we have four basic building blocks.
+In terms of implementation, the model has four basic building blocks.
 Each building block performs the following:

 - Token embedding - Learned embeddings to convert input and output tokens to vectors with `d_model` dimensions.
 - Positional encoding - Indicates the relative or absolute position of the tokens in the sequence, and is added element-wise to token embeddings.